-You may only do this if you have the necessary skills and training to ensure that you slaughter the animals humanely.
+You must have the necessary skills and training to ensure that you treat the animals humanely.
 Also you need to have the necessary equipment and be sure that you can use it competently.

 It is an offence under the Animal Welfare Act 2006 to cause unnecessary suffering to any animal.